THERE MAY BE CREDIT CODE BREACHES ON YOUR LOAN CONTRACTS… YOU JUST NEED TO KNOW WHERE TO LOOK

 You’re feeling like this because of how your family, social circle and society as a whole view debt.
 In a word.
 Bad.

-Credit providers and debt collectors will manipulate these feelings to get the result they want at the expense of your sanity.
+Some Credit providers and debt collectors will manipulate these feelings to get the result they want at the expense of your sanity.

-Every communication is designed to make you feel a certain way and compel you to make a payment.
+Communication is designed to make you feel a certain way and compel you to make a payment.
 Triggering shame to the point where you put yourself and your family in financial risk or hardship to meet a payment schedule regardless of whether you can afford to pay it or not.

 Worse still perhaps you’ve become completely overwhelmed, and you end up doing nothing about it and find yourself deeper in the hole to the point where you feel so helpless you don’t do anything about it.
 Sadly this is more common than we’d like.